03 Aug 2018

 I am not publishing a minor arcana.
 If you want that experience, I suggest you pick up an oversized pack of regular playing cards and pull out the jokers.
 This deck is specifically for working with learning the 22 letters that planetary and astrology references to the tarot.
 You can also use them as an oracle deck by pulling out one card.

 I am publishing a free pdf booklet for the meanings and descriptions of the cards that are different from the blog.
-I used the rider waite descriptions below.
+I used the Rider Waite descriptions below.
 These are more general meaning.
 These may also be used in any type of Jung style readings for psychotherapy through ancient symbols.
-Please enjoy this sneak peak.

 THE FOOL (BABE OF THE ABYSS)